 Effective techniques for understanding and quantifying the success of the user experience have evolved as tools to ensure effective software design.
 Among the choices for immersion within the ecosystem of a software product, being part of the user interaction journey without also becoming conspicuous is an option that offers many levels of insight.

-As a rideshare driver for both Lyft and Uber, I found myself in the midst of the end user’s experience for over 8000 people in cases of single use, or multiple users up to groups of six people.
-While there have been several techniques to learn and perfect in dealing with riders for various scenarios that emerge during which the rider – driver interaction can be effected in either a good way, or deteriorate, my prevailing experience with people in general has been enormously positive.
-In fact, out of those 8000 people (a conservative estimate), I can count only ten of them I would never want to see again, and of those probably only seven actually got into my car.
+As a rideshare driver I found myself in the midst of the end user’s experience for over 12000 people in cases of single use, or multiple users up to groups of six people.
+While there have been several techniques to learn and perfect in dealing with riders for various scenarios that emerge during which the rider – driver interaction can be affected in either a good way, or deteriorate, my prevailing experience with people in general has been enormously positive.
+In fact, out of those 12000 people (a conservative estimate), I can count only ten of them I would never want to see again, and of those probably only seven actually got into my car.
 That’s a very low percentage of poor experiences with the general public – bounded by people who have at least one credit card.

-I admit that I wasn’t hoping to have a very nice time dealing with the public, and I have been surprised and delighted continually to have so much fun with most of my riders.
+I admit that I wasn’t hoping to have an easy time dealing with the public, and I have been surprised and delighted continually to have so much fun with most of my riders.
 There are a few things I’ve discovered, however, as an effort to offer the best possible customer service, which I think have translated into my rating from riders which is currently 4.93, but has been as high as 4.97 for several months in succession.